Minorities in Croatia

 The Republic of Croatia achieved independence in 1995 after a five-year bloody war with the former Federal Republic of Yugoslavia.
 During the war, hundreds of thousands of people were killed, seriously injured or displaced.

-Minorities in Croatia argues that the government needs to tackle a raft of minority rights issues if the state can truly be seen to be democratic and representative of all of Croatia’s peoples.
-These issues range from the introduction of non-discrimination measures in education and employment, to cooperation with the International Criminal Tribunal for the former Yugoslavia and the full implementation of the government’s new Constitutional Law on the Rights of National Minorities.
+Minorities in Croatia argue that the government needs to tackle a raft of minority rights issues if the state can truly be seen to be democratic and representative of all of Croatia’s people.
+These issues range from the introduction of non-discrimination measures in education and employment to cooperation with the International Criminal Tribunal for the former Yugoslavia and the full implementation of the government’s new Constitutional Law on the Rights of National Minorities.